jk1138/LIRI_BOT/README.md

 ### Built with
 ---
-- [JavaScript] (https://www.javascript.com/) - The programs in this language are called scripts.
+- [JavaScript](https://www.javascript.com/) - The programs in this language are called scripts.
 They can be written right in a web page’s HTML and run automatically as the page loads.
-- [Node.js] (https://nodejs.org/en/)- Node.js is a cross-platform JavaScript runtime environment that allows developers to build server-side and network applications with JavaScript.
+- [Node.js](https://nodejs.org/en/)- Node.js is a cross-platform JavaScript runtime environment that allows developers to build server-side and network applications with JavaScript.

 #### Node Packages used
 - [DotEnv](https://www.npmjs.com/package/dotenv) - keep the keys safe